cbass-d/lockbox-cli/README.md

-# NSES CLI
+# LOCKBOX CLI
 ## CLI for encrypting files

-NSSES CLI is a Python program designed to provide encryption and decryption functionalities in a user-friendly console environment.
+LOCKBOX CLI is a Python program designed to provide encryption and decryption functionalities in a user-friendly console environment.
 Below is a brief overview of the program's features and functionalities:

 ### Setup